 Rob said that, since the first "Deuce Bigalow" received an R rating even though it wasn't that bad, he decided to really push some limits with this movie.
 He was confident that Disney, which produced the original movie, wouldn't have let him get away with what Sony did.

 Howard loved the first "Deuce Bigalow," and he said there's no funnier premise than a bunch of ugly guys pretending to be male gigolos.
 Rob said it really is a funny plot, and that everyone had fun going to Amsterdam to make the new movie.
-Because both pot and prostitution are legal there, Rob said there was always temptation around him, but that he didn't really give in much.
-He claimed he was more focused on putting together a funny picture than anything else.
+Because both pot and prostitution are legal there, Rob said there was always temptation around him, but he didn't give in much.
+He claimed he was more focused on putting together a funny film than anything else.

 Rob mentioned that it was a little weird to have O.J.
 Simpson on the red carpet at the premiere of "Deuce".
-He said that many women, including his own mother who was also at the premiere, don't believe O.J. killed Nicole Brown and Ron Goldman because he's good-looking.
+He said many women, including his own mother who was also at the premiere, don't believe O.J. killed Nicole Brown and Ron Goldman simply because he's good-looking.
 Rob said David Spade and Adam Sandler, who was one of the movie's producers, showed up for the event as well.